Jaelin Kauf ends longest U.S. moguls medal drought at world champs

 The 26-year-old Kauf’s parents were both pro tour moguls champions.
 They never competed in the Olympics, but both later took up ski cross.
 Her mom made X Games podiums in 1999, 2000 and 2002.

-Laffont became the first woman to repeat as world champion since Norwegian Kari Traa in 2001 and 2003.
-She tied the female record of four combined moguls and dual moguls world titles shared by Traa and Canadian Jenn Heil.
+Laffont broke the female record with her fifth total moguls and dual moguls world title, surpassing Traa and Canadian Jenn Heil.

 At last year’s Olympics, Laffont shockingly finished fourth after missing just two World Cup podiums in the four-year Olympic cycle.